jonzamora/personal_site/index.md

 <img class="profile-picture" src="profile_photo.jpg">

 Hello!

-I am a second-year student pursuing a *[B.S. in Computer Science]* and a *[B.S. in Mathematics-Probability and Statistics]* at {TBD}.
+My name is Jonathan, and it is my pleasure to welcome you to my personal website.

+Here are some quick facts about me:
+- Pursuing a **Bachelor of Science - BS, in Computer Science** 🖥
+- Incoming student at the **University of California, San Diego** 🔱

-## Research Interests 🏥 💻
+## Research Interests 🕵🏻‍♂️

-I am interested in the intersection of Machine Learning and Deep Learning for Healthcare Applications.
+I am interested in the intersection of Machine Learning and Deep Learning for Healthcare Applications 🏥 💻

+*Currently:*
-Currently, I am conducting research on Epileptic Seizures with applications to Logistic Regression and Machine Learning through *Google* & the *University of California, San Diego's* ExploreCSR [**Explore** **C**omputer **S**cience **R**esearch] Program.
+- I am conducting supervised Machine Learning research on Epileptic Seizure Detection through *Google* & the *University of California, San Diego's* ExploreCSR [**Explore** **C**omputer **S**cience **R**esearch] Program.

+*This Summer:*
-This Summer, I will be an undergraduate research intern at the Mesirov Lab [University of California, San Diego: School of Medicine].
+- I will be an undergraduate research intern at the Mesirov Lab [University of California, San Diego: School of Medicine].
 Here, I plan to conduct algorithmic research on Cancer Genomics.

 ## Computer Science Experiences 💡

 **[1]** Computer Science and Engineering Department // UCSD CSE

-**Undergraduate Computer Science Researcher, Google ExploreCSR** 🕵 January 2020 - Present
+**Undergraduate Computer Science Researcher, Google ExploreCSR** 🕵🏻‍♂️ January 2020 - Present

 ● Develop Machine Learning solutions for Epileptic Seizure Detection through Logistic Regression & Neural Networks